 Two child limit challenge

-On 18 August 2017 CPAG issued a claim for judicial review in the High Court against the Secretary of State for Work and Pensions (SSWP) to challenge the two child limit, introduced by the Welfare Reform and Work Act 2016.
-Permission was granted on 17 October 2017 so the case will now go forward to a full hearing on 6 and 7 February 2018.
+On 18 August 2017, CPAG issued a claim for judicial review in the High Court against the Secretary of State for Work and Pensions (SSWP) to challenge the two child limit, introduced by the Welfare Reform and Work Act 2016.
+Permission was granted on 17 October 2017 and the case was heard across two days on 6 and 7 February 2018.
+Judgment is currently awaited.

 Grounds of challenge are:

 (i) Direct breach of Article 8 (right to private and family life) and Article 12 (right to marry and found a family) given that the policy is intended to influence intimate behaviour and bring about smaller families;